BioSyn

 Full Height Turnstiles

-Optical turnstiles offer you an alternative to traditional access control measures.
-These types of turnstiles are more aesthetically pleasing than their traditional counterparts and are continuously evolving.
+Optical turnstiles offer an attractive alternative to traditional access control measures.
+Moreover, they are more aesthetically pleasing than their mechanical counterparts, blending seamlessly into modern lobbies and reception areas.

 Waist height turnstiles have been the most popular type of turnstile for many years.
 Rotating arms allow access.
 These types of turnstiles are very rugged and can operate for decades.